danvalero/AzureOSSDBLabs/Azure Database for MySQL Single Server/06 Set Data-In replication for MySQL from on premise into Azure Database for MySQL/readme.md

     ![Image0077](Media/image0077.png)

-    Now, connect to the MySQL server on the VM and insert a row for the department IT in the on-premise MySQL database by executing:
+    Now, connect to the MySQL server on the VM and insert a new row in the table *sakila.actor* source MySQL database by executing:

     ```SQL
     INSERT INTO sakila.actor VALUES (500,'DANIEL','VALERO',current_timestamp());